zhenkewu/zhenkewu.github.io/team/_posts/2015-10-28-nicole-wakim.md

 # Education:

-2018, M.S. in Biostatistics,Â University of Michigan, Ann Arbor
+2018, M.S. in Biostatistics, University of Michigan, Ann Arbor

 2016, BS in Biomedical Engineering at the University of Virginia